-A sold-out crowd of 140 participants joined the Book Manufacturers’ Institute in Boston on October 1 for its Book Manufacturing Mastered event, which examined a number of hot-button issues in the production side of the book business, including paper standardization, digital vs. offset printing, paper availability, and what to do about the approaching European Union Deforestation Regulations (EUDR).
+A sold-out crowd of 140 participants joined the Book Manufacturers’ Institute in Boston on October 1 for its Book Manufacturing Mastered event, which examined a number of hot-button issues in the production side of the book business.
+They included paper standardization, digital vs. offset printing, paper availability, and what to do about the European Union Deforestation Regulations (EUDR)—which had been slated to go into effect on December 31 before a proposed last-minute pivot by the European Commission on October 3.

 Karen Pavlicin, publisher of Elva Resa, said she is using more digital printing, but quickly added that “unit sale costs remain important,” noting that, as distribution changes, she is doing more drop shipping.
 Pavlicin, who is also the previous board chair of the Independent Book Publishers Association, added that she is looking into ways for small presses to work together on distribution issues.

 Whether the printing is offset or digital, it depends on paper, and the cost and availability of the resource remains a concern.
 Marco Boer of IT Strategies said that if new tariffs are placed on paper from China, the market could become a “hot mess.”
 The other wildcard Boer spoke about is EUDR, which will require any company that sells a product that contains a wood product in the EU to prove that the tree was not cut down from a deforested region.
-Boer speculated that if the rule goes into effect on December 31, some paper suppliers may opt not to sell to EU book manufacturers next year—possibly giving a boost to the U.S. paper supply.
+Boer speculated that if the rule goes into effect on December 31—a prospect that now appears unlikely—some paper suppliers may opt not to sell to EU book manufacturers next year, possibly giving a boost to the U.S. paper supply.

 Paper’s availability is still contracting, according to Bill Rojack of Midland Paper, who observed that, for most mills, paper comprises only 5% of their total output.
 Rojack and Matt Baehr, executive director of BMI, were two of several speakers who said that the EUDR is almost certainly going into effect at the end of the year, and that the best the industry can hope for is that enforcement will be delayed—something a number of BMI speakers said they believe is possible.